ray-project/ray/doc/source/train/examples/pytorch/torch_fashion_mnist_example.rst

 .. _train-pytorch-fashion-mnist:

-Train a PyTorch Model on Fashion MNIST
+Train a PyTorch model on Fashion MNIST
 ======================================

 This example runs distributed training of a PyTorch model on Fashion MNIST with Ray Train.